Nearly 400 Americans die every year because of carbon monoxide poisoning, and it’s usually in their garage. (source)

 High or Low: Where Should Carbon Monoxide Detectors Be Installed?

 The EPA recommends carbon monoxide detectors be at least 5′ off the ground, although installing one on the ceiling is OK too.

-However, it’s important that carbon monoxide detectors be placed at least 15 feet from any fuel-burning appliance.
-Any closer and you may get false alarms, even if you’re properly ventilating your garage.
+However, carbon monoxide detectors must be placed at least 15 feet from any fuel-burning appliance.
+Any closer, you may get false alarms, even if you’re properly ventilating your garage.